Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 and fixed segment durations media sources to join and leave and synchronized operation, enabling both synchronization and redunancy.

 In this setup, a first media ingest source can be seamlessly replaced by a redundant second media ingest source.
-In case of splicing, it is important that the ingest source inserts an IDR frame, but not a segment or fragment boundary.
+In case of splicing, it is important that the ingest source inserts an IDR frame but not a segment or fragment boundary.

-# Ingest Interface-2: DASH and HLS Ingest Protocol Behavior # {#dash_ingest}
+# Interface-2: DASH and HLS Ingest # {#dash_ingest}

    Interface-2 defines the protocol specific behavior required to ingest a [=streaming presentation=] composed of [=manifest objects=] and [=media objects=] to receiving entities.
 In this mode, the [=ingest source=] prepares and delivers to the receiving entity all the [=objects=] intended for consumption by a client.
 These are a complete [=streaming presentation=] including all manifest and media objects.

    This interface is intended to be used by workflows which do not require active media processing after encoding.
 It leverages the fact that many encoders provide HLS and DASH packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
 However, neither HLS nor DASH has specified how such a workflow is intended to work leaving the industry to self specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover, robustness, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP Methods.
 In many cases Interface-2 simply documents what is considered industry best practice while attempting to provide guidance to areas less commonly considered.

    The requirements below encapsulate all needed functionality to support Interface-2.
-The requirements listed for Interface-1 (CMAF Ingest) in section [[#general_Protocol_Requirements_p1]] do not apply to Interface-2.
-General shared requirements are covered in section [general](#general).
+The requirements listed for Interface-1 (CMAF Ingest) in [[#general_Protocol_Requirements_p1]] do not apply to Interface-2.
+General shared requirements are covered in  [[#general]].
 In case [[!MPEGCMAF]] media is used, the media track and segment formatting will be similar as defined in Interface-1.

  ## General Requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

     1. The [=ingest source=] MUST be able to create a compliant [=streaming presentation=] for DASH [[!MPEGDASH]] and/or HTTP Live Streaming [[!RFC8216]].
-The ingest source MAY create both DASH and HLS Streaming Presentations using common Media objects (e.g., CMAF), but the ingest source MUST generate format-specific Manifest Objects which describe the common Media objects as a [=streaming presentation=].
+The ingest source MAY create both DASH and HLS streaming presentations using common media objects (e.g., CMAF), but the ingest source MUST generate format-specific manifest objects which describe the common media objects as a [=streaming presentation=].
     2. The [=ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=receiving entity=].
     3. The [=ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=objects=] to.
     4. The [=ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
-When provided, the [=ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
-When absent, relative pathing is assumed and the ingest source MUST build the Manifest Files accordingly.
+When provided, the [=ingest source=] MUST use this path to build absolute URLs in the manifest files it generates.
+When absent, relative pathing is assumed and the ingest source MUST build the manifest files accordingly.

-    These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this specification.
+    These capabilities are further illustrated in the examples sections, and may be defined outside the scope of this specification.

    ### HTTP Sessions ### {#DASH_Ingest_HTTP}